Graylog2/graylog2-server/UPGRADING.rst

 Web Interface Listener
 ----------------------

-2.0.x was defaulting to separate listeners for the REST API and the web interface.
-The former defaulted to ``http://localhost:12900``, the latter to ``http://localhost:9000``.
+Graylog 2.0.x has been using separate listeners for the REST API and the web interface by default.
+The Graylog REST API on ``http://127.0.0.1:12900``, the Graylog web interface on ``http://127.0.0.1:9000``.
-Beginning with 2.1.0 it is possible to run both the REST API and the web interface on the same host/port-combination and this is now the default.
-This means that the REST API is still running on ``http://localhost:12900`` per default, but the web interface is now running on ``http://localhost:12900/console``.
-Furthermore, all requests going to ``http://localhost:12900/`` requesting a content-type of ``text/html`` are redirected to the web interface, therefore making it even easier to set up Graylog and use it behind proxies, expose it externally, etc.
+Beginning with Graylog 2.1.0 it is possible to run both the REST API and the web interface on the same host/port-combination and this is now the default.
+This means that the REST API is still running on ``http://127.0.0.1:12900`` per default, but the web interface is now running on ``http://127.0.0.1:12900/console``.
+Furthermore, all requests going to ``http://127.0.0.1:12900/`` requesting a content-type of ``text/html`` or ``application/xhtml+xml`` are redirected to the web interface, therefore making it even easier to set up Graylog and use it behind proxies, expose it externally etc.

 Please take not that you can still run the REST API and the web interface on two separate listeners.
-If you are running a 2.0 configuration specifying ``web_listen_uri`` explicitly and you want to keep that, you do not have to change anything.
+If you are running a Graylog 2.0.x configuration specifying ``web_listen_uri`` explicitly and you want to keep that, you do not have to change anything.

 Please also take note, that when you have configured ``rest_listen_uri`` and ``web_listen_uri`` to run on the same host/port-combination, the following configuration directives will have no effect:

   - ``web_enable_tls``, ``web_tls_cert_file``, ``web_tls_key_file``, ``web_tls_key_password`` (These will depend on the TLS configuration of the REST listener).
   - ``web_enable_cors``, ``web_enable_gzip``, ``web_thread_pool_size``, ``web_max_initial_line_length``, ``web_max_header_size`` (Those will depend on the corresponding settings of the REST listener).

 Internal Metrics to MongoDB
 ---------------------------